JohnsonQu1999/VI_A/README.md

 • Handle no camera when starting program

 • Handle when camera stops working while application is running

-• Add error messages when something goes wrong

-• Handle correct status message when file upload fails - how to check for subprocess failure?

-• Repackage as an executable/installer

-=== COMPLETED TODO ===

 • Handle if Arduino stops working